 Responsibilities

-The host lab (HL) [TBD] is responsible for the processing of the experiments while the cross-check lab (CL) [TBD] verifies the correctness of the processing.
+The host lab (HL) is responsible for the processing of the experiments while the cross-check lab (CL) verifies the correctness of the processing.
+The various roles are further specified in IVAS-8a.

-The listening tests will be conducted by the listening labs (LL): TBD.
+The listening tests will be conducted by the listening labs (LL) in accordance with IVAS-8a.

-Editor’s Note: We need to define who will develop processing scripts.
-For EVS, one set of processing scripts was developed by the host lab, and another set by proponent companies to be used by the cross-check lab.

 Definitions and formats